spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/general_examples.md

     application archive.
 With docker support.

-* **eventflow-application-archetype** - creates a project containing a module for an eventflow fragment and a second module for an application archive that includes the eventflow fragment
+* **eventflow-application-archetype** - creates a project containing a module for an EventFlow fragment and a second module for an application archive that includes the EventFlow fragment

-* **eventflow-application-docker-archetype** - creates a project containing a module for an eventflow fragment and a second module for an application archive that includes the eventflow fragment.
+* **eventflow-application-docker-archetype** - creates a project containing a module for an EventFlow fragment and a second module for an application archive that includes the EventFlow fragment.
 With docker support.

 * **java-application-archetype** - creates a project containing a module for an java fragment and a second module for an application archive